 One circle with many tokens does the job of many circles with one token each.
 Petri nets are flexible like that.

 Determinism.
 Same seed, same track.
 Always.
-On any machine, any browser.
-No hidden state, no drift.
+Any machine, any browser.
+The token state is the only state — no hidden counters, no drift.

-You can watch it think.
-Every net is just circles and arrows — draw it on screen and you can literally see tokens hopping around in real time.
-When something sounds wrong, you can see why.
+Visual debugging.
+Every net is circles and arrows.
+Draw it on screen and we can watch tokens hop in real time.
+When something sounds wrong, we can see why — a token stuck in the wrong place, a ring out of phase.

-Mix and match.
+Composability.
 Each instrument is its own net.
 Song structure is a separate layer.
 They don't know about each other.
-Pull one out, add another — nothing breaks.
+Pull one out, add another, nothing breaks.

 beats.bitwrap.io — 19 genres, all client-side, nothing to install.